arnabsharma91/MlCheck/README.md

 ## MlCHECK
 This repository contains the necessary codes and datasets to replicate the results mentioned in our paper published in ICMLA titled as [MLCHECK– Property-Driven Testing of Machine Learning Classifiers](https://ieeexplore.ieee.org/document/9680205).
-You need to install conda to run our tool.
+You need to install conda to run our artifact.
 After installing anaconda into your system you need create a virtual conda environment.
 You can do so by running the following command: Then obtain the required libraries and packages:
 ```
 conda env create -f environment.yml
 conda activate mlcheck